cybera/policy-browser/notebooks/IndividualSubmissions.md

 ### Conclusion
 OpenMedia and ACORN and Phase2 submissions discuss the importance  of affordable  internet access and talk about internet speeds.

-OpenMedia submissions talk more about about large  telecom companies, real competition, industrialized world and community access.
+OpenMedia submissions talk more about about large  telecom companies and community access.
 OM submissions mostly often mention upload/download speed  5/25.

-ACORN submissions touch low-income families issues, discuss internet as  necessity for work and  everyday life.
+ACORN submissions discuss low-income families issues,talk about  internet as  necessity for work and  everyday life.

 Phase2 html submissions discuss internet and phone access in rural areas, talk about land line and cell phone, mention data caps.